-Introducing the new Editor of Executive Secretary Magazine, Kathleen Drum
+Introducing the new Editor of Executive Support Magazine, Kathleen Drum

 Can we start with a little background information?
 Where are you from and what is your current role?

 I am originally from Auckland, New Zealand although I now call London home.
 I am the Assistant to the Chief of Staff at Crossrail, a new railway for London and the South East, and I am now also the Editor of Executive Secretary Magazine.

 I was born and brought up in Auckland, but as my mother was born in England, we’ve always had a strong connection to the UK.
 I studied travel and tourism at Auckland University of Technology and then in my second year became a management trainee at a large wholesale tour operator.
 I spent 6 months working in each area of the business, whilst continuing with my studies.
 That experience gave me a great grounding in business and administration which I’ve never forgotten.
 I then moved to a sales and account management role in another company, but was made redundant after a year.